lucas-z99/D20/README.md

 Space -> pause

-type in console to change shapes: cube, long, d20
+Type in the console to change shapes: cube, long, d20